Universal basic income in the Nordic countries: Finland

 Among the bigger political parties there are nowadays three main political forces for basic income in Finland, the Green League, the Left Alliance and the Centre Party.
-The leading advocates in Finland includes Osmo Soininvaara, Green League, and Li Andersson (Left Alliance).
+The leading advocates in Finland include Osmo Soininvaara, Green League, and Li Andersson (Left Alliance).

 Denmark

 The basic income-concept became known in Denmark in the late 1970s with the book Oprør fra midten.
 The following decades the debate continued, with some small victories for the movement, but nothing like a big break through.
 The Alternative political party supports a universal basic income.

 Iceland

 The basic income debate in Iceland in recent years is strongly linked to the recent rise of their Pirate Party, with Birgitta Jonsdottir as one of the front figures.